Deeksha-dm/Real-time-price-discovery-volume-management-at-e-marketplaces/README.md

 ![image](https://user-images.githubusercontent.com/60257466/113517459-b2f90380-959d-11eb-9556-9c4a0b63968b.png)

 14.1 The Android Application:
-Working Interface: User has to choose the "AMC Name" and "Crop" in the drop down menus along with giving the maximum and minimum prices as an input in order to predict the price.
-This will help the harvesters to track the predicted amount market wise and commodity wise.
+Working Interface: The user has to choose the "AMC Name" and "Crop" in the drop-down menus along with giving the maximum and minimum prices as an input in order to predict the price.
+This will help the harvesters to track the predicted amount market-wise and commodity wise.
 This app was built using a web application integrated development environment originally provided by Google called "MIT App Inventor".
 The view of the application:

 ![image](https://user-images.githubusercontent.com/60257466/113598538-e51c6b00-965a-11eb-9f1a-b843e66732f9.png)